 To trek or not to trek?

 I’d always loved the idea of going to Bhutan, but you’re more likely to find me sitting on a beach than climbing a mountain!
 To me, it seemed like people mainly went to Bhutan for trekking and, on that basis, it had never found its way into my travel plans.
 However, in 2018 I was lucky enough to be given the chance to travel there on a research trip with my colleague Sara, which meant the decision was out of my hands.
-I didn’t like to admit to Sara I had hike anxiety at the back of my mind; instead, I addressed my concern with a quick dash to Decathlon, scanning all the hiking gear and leaving with nothing but a pair of trainers and a pack-away bum bag.
+I didn’t like to admit to Sara I had hike anxiety at the back of my mind and couldn’t answer ‘Is Bhutan just for trekkers?’; instead, I addressed my concern with a quick dash to Decathlon, scanning all the hiking gear and leaving with nothing but a pair of trainers and a pack-away bum bag.

 Bhutan walking holidays can be incredible and it is no doubt a fantastic destination for experienced trekkers looking for a moderate or even epic challenge.
 But I found it possible to feel truly immersed in the remarkable scenery and gentle culture of each valley we visited, without doing any more walking than I would on a typical visit to, say, Vietnam or Sri Lanka.
 There are short walks all over the country that require little or no ascent, minimal fitness and no special footwear or clothing (although the bum bag did come in handy).
 Forget long and arduous and think more walk in the park.